 Plaster is the last step in the construction of your pool; the plaster is a hand-troweled waterproof plaster finish.
 In one day, after all the surrounding work is complete, the pool walls and floor are finished with a ¼” to ½” thick layer of quartz mixed with plaster.
 It is hand troweled to a smooth, yet slip resistant surface.
 This surface must be cared for very closely in the beginning stages after pool completion as the plaster cures.
 Water chemistry must be maintained and the surface must be brushed frequently to prevent discoloration and reduce mottling.
 A properly cared for plaster finish does not require painting and can last for many years.
 When the plaster crew finishes this process, your pool we immediately start filling your pool with water.

-After the pool is filled with water it is time for a representative from Wimberley Pools & Outdoor Living to visit you at your home to teach you about the operation and maintenance of your pool.
+After the pool is filled with water it is time for a representative from Wimberley Pools & Spas to visit you at your home to teach you about the operation and maintenance of your pool.